MaterDev/Golang_memory-profiler/README.md

 1. Use `AllocateHandler` (`/allocate`) to trigger a large allocation and observe it in the profiler.
 2. Use `AllocateHandler2` (`/allocate2`) to see the exact memory allocated using `runtime.ReadMemStats`.
 3. Compare these results to understand the accuracy of the profiler and the actual memory behavior of your application.

-## Contributing

-Feel free to open issues or submit pull requests if you have suggestions for improvements or find any bugs.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.